 The graph shows that the infection rate peaked at in mid-August, but then declined during August.
-Following that the rate leveled off and is now trending upward.
+Following that the rate leveled off and is now continuing to trend upward.

 The World Health Organization has an extensive list of public health criteria to consider before reopening a community.
 Among them is a positivity rate of less than 5 percent in the previous two weeks.
 The Florida Chapter of the American Academy of Pediatrics (FCAAP) also recommends following this positivity guideline.

 Institute for Health Metrics and Evaluation (IHME) Model for Florida

-The IHME model makes multiple projections based on three different scenarios.
+The IHME model makes multiple projections based on several different scenarios with varying assumptions.